-- In the time of COVID, how should you prepare?
-See current CDC guidelines here.
-Current St. Luke’s public health guidance is printed on the front of each Sunday bulletin (see the Sunday Morning Worship page for bulletins.)
+- Current St. Luke’s public health guidance is printed on the front of each Sunday bulletin (see the Sunday Morning Worship page for bulletins.)

 - What to wear?
 There is no recommended style.
 People attending our services may wear anything from casual to dressy.
 Come as you are and as you are comfortable!

 - For directions to St. Luke’s, see the map at the bottom of any page on this site.

 - Once you are here, parking is readily available around and behind the buildings, with spots specifically marked for visitors who wish to use one.

 - Information about key features of the buildings may be found here.

 - Once inside the foyer, you will be met by either a host or an usher.
 Your host can introduce you to others and provide a guide to important facilities.
 An usher will provide you with a bulletin and help you find a seat if you require assistance.